FindoraNetwork/findora-wiki/docs/wallet/sdk_cli.md

 PKEY_LOCAL_FAUCET="XAsFsKosjY8J=XXXXXXXXXX";
 ```

-So, **prior** to running this command, you would need to create a `.env` file and put that information in there.
+So, **prior** to running this command, you would need to create a `.env` file and put the above information in there.
 After that, you would be able to perform a quick, one line command to send FRA to other addresses (to _fund_ them).

 **2.** **"createWallet" command**

 In case of a need to quickly create a new wallet, you can use `yarn cli createWallet` command to create a new wallet, as well as to get its mnemonic, address, private and public keys.

-This information would be displayed as a command output, and would look smth like:
+This information would be displayed as a command output (similar to the below):

 ```bash
 [nodemon] starting `node dist/cli.js "" "" createWallet`